gregmercer/js_animate_example/README.md

 js_animate_example
 ==================

-Here's a simple animation example, using javascript
+Here's a simple animation example, using javascript and canvas.